![]() |

 sxxc |

-According to a United Nations report issued in June 2006, humankind's exploitation of the the deep seas and oceans is 'rapidly passing the point of no return'.
-I was really shocked to discover that the report estimated that there are on average around 46,000 pieces of plastic litter floating on every square mile of ocean worldwide, leading to the death of over one million seabirds and over 100,000 marine mammals every year due to entanglement with or swallowing litter.
-Moreover, a vortex of floating pieces of plastic have since been discovered in the southern Pacific which is the size of Texas or bigger.
-Similar gyres of plastic are found wherever currents meet in our oceans.
-Even worse, scientists estimate that plastic can take 1000 years or more to degrade in seawater and even then continues to pollute our environment with thousands of microscopic fibres: samples taken from a Northumbrian beach were found to have over 10,000 fibres in just one litre of sand...
+I have always loved walking by the sea and was increasingly disturbed by the amount of plastic I was finding washed up on the beach.
+But in 2006, the United Nations Environment Programme reported that humankind's exploitation of the oceans was 'rapidly passing the point of no return' and I was really shocked to discover that they estimated that on average there were around 46,000 pieces of plastic litter floating on every square mile of ocean, leading to the death of over one million seabirds and over 100,000 marine mammals every year due to entanglement with or swallowing of litter.
+We now know that over 12 million tonnes of plastic end up in our oceans every year, travelling on ocean currents to every part of the globe.
+These plastics endure in the marine environment indefinitely: items from the birth of plastics are washing up on our shores, virtually unscathed.
+Scientists estimate that plastic can take 1000 years or more to degrade in seawater and even then will continue to pollute our environment with thousands of microscopic fibres: samples taken from a Northumbrian beach were found to have over 10,000 fibres in just one litre of sand...
+But disposal of plastics in our oceans isn't just harming wildlife now.
+We are also providing a toxic legacy that may last an eternity.
+Moreover, plastics can be found throughout the food chain, even ending up in the food on our plates.

-however, my challenge isn't really complete.
+Challenge But sadly my challenge will never really be complete.
 Scientists estimate

 that the amount of plastic in the sea is increasing at a rapid